-- A. Prepare design mixtures for each type and strength of lightweight insulating concrete by laboratory trial batch method or by field-test data method.
-For trial batch method, use a qualified independent testing agency for preparing and reporting proposed mixture designs. - 1.
-Limit use of fly ash to not exceed 25 percent of portland cement by weight.

-B. Limit water-soluble chloride ions to the maximum percentage by weight of cement or cementitious material permitted by ACI 301 (ACI 301M).
+- Prepare design mixtures for each type and strength of lightweight insulating concrete by laboratory A. trial batch method or by field-test data method.
+For trial batch method, use a qualified independent testing agency for preparing and reporting proposed mixture designs.
+1. - Limit use of fly ash to not exceed 25 percent of portland cement by weight. - Limit water-soluble chloride ions to the maximum percentage by weight of cement or cementitious B. material permitted by ACI 301 (ACI 301M).

-- A. Control Joints: Install control joints at perimeter of roof deck and at junctures with vertical surfaces, including curbs, walls, and vents, for full depth of lightweight insulating concrete.
+- A. Control Joints: Install control joints at perimeter of floor and at junctures with vertical surfaces, including curbs, walls, and vents, for full depth of lightweight insulating concrete.
 Fill control joints with joint filler. - 1.
-Provide 1-inch- (25-mm-) wide control joints for roof dimensions up to 100 feet (30 m) in length; 1-1/2-inch- (38-mm-) wide control joints for roof dimensions exceeding 100 feet (30 m). - B. Wire Mesh: Place steel wire mesh with longest dimension perpendicular to steel deck ribs.
-Cut mesh to fit around roof openings and projections.
+Provide 1-inch- (25-mm-) wide control joints for roof dimensions up to 100 feet (30 m) in length; 1-1/2-inch- (38-mm-) wide control joints for roof dimensions exceeding 100 feet (30 m). - B. Wire Mesh: Cut mesh to fit around floor openings and projections.
 Terminate mesh at control joints.
-Lap sides and ends of mesh at least 6 inches (150 mm). - C. Welded Wire Reinforcement: Place steel welded wire reinforcement with longest dimension perpendicular to steel deck ribs.
-Cut reinforcement to fit around roof openings and projections.
+Lap sides and ends of mesh at least 6 inches (150 mm). - C. Welded Wire Reinforcement: Cut reinforcement to fit around floor openings and projections.
 Terminate reinforcement at control joints.
 Lap sides and ends of reinforcement at least 6 inches (150 mm).